mcruz206/LearnAI-Bootcamp/lab01.1-pcl_and_cognitive_services/README.md

 - [Face](https://www.microsoft.com/cognitive-services/en-us/face-api): We use this to grab faces and their details from each image
 - [Emotion](https://www.microsoft.com/cognitive-services/en-us/emotion-api): We use this to pull emotion scores from each face in the image

-Once we have this data, we process it to pull out the details we need, and store it all into [CosmosDB](https://azure.microsoft.com/en-us/services/cosmos-db/), our [NoSQL](https://en.wikipedia.org/wiki/NoSQL) [PaaS](https://azure.microsoft.com/en-us/overview/what-is-paas/) offering.
+Once we have this data, we process it to pull out the details we need, and store it all into [Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/), our [NoSQL](https://en.wikipedia.org/wiki/NoSQL) [PaaS](https://azure.microsoft.com/en-us/overview/what-is-paas/) offering.

-In the continuation of this lab, `lab01.2-luis_and_search`, we'll build an [Azure Search](https://azure.microsoft.com/en-us/services/search/) Index (Azure Search is our PaaS offering for faceted, fault-tolerant search - think Elastic Search without the management overhead) on top of CosmosDB.
+In the continuation of this lab, `lab01.2-luis_and_search`, we'll build an [Azure Search](https://azure.microsoft.com/en-us/services/search/) Index (Azure Search is our PaaS offering for faceted, fault-tolerant search - think Elastic Search without the management overhead) on top of Cosmos DB.
 We'll show you how to query your data, and then build a [Bot Framework](https://dev.botframework.com/) bot to query it.
 Finally, we'll extend this bot with [LUIS](https://www.microsoft.com/cognitive-services/en-us/language-understanding-intelligent-service-luis) to automatically derive intent from your queries and use those to direct your searches intelligently.

 ![Architecture Diagram](./resources/assets/AI_Immersion_Arch.png)